nus-cs2103-AY2526S1/ip/docs/README.md

 # TaskLynx User Guide
+TaskLynx is your reliable partner for keeping track of your tasks and activities.

+Here's a look at TaskLynx:
 ![](docs/Ui.png)
-TaskLynx is your reliable partner for keeping track of your tasks and activities.

 ## Adding tasks